ryngonzalez/ryngonzalez.com/_work/fetchnotes/project-dachshund.md

 ![](/images/DachshundIconography.png)

-I set up onboarding flows on a canvas that I could show to others.
+I set up on boarding flows on a canvas that I could show to others.

 ![](/images/DachshundOnboarding.png)